-- The Intercampus Faculty Council - Three campus representatives will serve on the Intercampus Faculty Council.
+- The Intercampus Faculty Cabinet - Three campus representatives will serve on the Intercampus Faculty Cabinet.
 Two of the three shall be elected by the University of Missouri-St. Louis Faculty to serve three-year staggered terms so that no more than one of the two elected members will be replaced or reelected in any year.
-The Senate Chairperson shall serve as the third member of the Intercampus Faculty Council.
+The Senate Chairperson shall serve as the third member of the Intercampus Faculty Cabinet.

 - Campus Standing Committees -

 - Grievance Resolution Panel (GRP) - The Panel shall perform the responsibilities prescribed by the Collected Rules and Regulations of the University of Missouri (370.010.C.1), "Academic Grievance Procedure.”
 The role of the GRP is to address grievances brought by faculty members.
 The panel should consist of a senior administrator appointed by the Chancellor and two tenured faculty members, and two alternate faculty members.
 The faculty members will be chosen by the Faculty Senate after consultation with the Chancellor or the Chancellor’s designee.
 Members shall serve two-year staggered renewable terms.